mahamanai/my-website/content/publication/UI-Health/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["survey data", "fuzzy differences-in-differences", "regression discontinuity"]
+tags = ["survey data", "fuzzy differences-in-differences", "multiple linear regression"]

 # Links (optional).
 # url_pdf = ""